RedHatInsights/insights-behavioral-spec/PULL_REQUEST_TEMPLATE.md

 - This change requires a documentation update
 - Refactor (refactoring code, removing useless files)
 - Bump-up dependent library (no changes in the code)
+- Security fix in dependent library (no changes in the code)
+- Security fix in dependent library (changes made in the code)
 - Documentation update
+- Configuration update

 ## Testing steps